 Take an orientation walk around Oaxaca with your CEO.
 Visit two massive markets located just off the “zócalo” (main square), here you'll find many local foods, ornaments, and Day of the Dead essentials for local families.
 This tour includes visits to cemeteries in both Xoxocotlan and Atzompa to view the altars and families gathering as dusk turns to dark.
 The many candles placed around the altars and graves add to the ambiance.
 In addition, you'll view Day of the Dead parades in both Oaxaca and the Etla Valley.
 Participants in these parades dress in elaborate costumes and are serenaded by brass bands.
 Mezcal, served in small plastic cups, is frequently passed out to those watching the parades.
 Day of the Dead takes place between October 31 and November 2 and is a celebration and remembrance of the deceased.
 Families will build private altars and bring large feasts to cemeteries, to be with the souls of the departed.
 It is believed that the souls will come back to visit and take part in the celebrations.
 Some of the “ofrendas” (altars) are very elaborate and include sugar skulls and marigold flowers.
 In most regions, the souls of infants and children are honoured on November 1.
 Adults are remembered on November 2.
 It is generally a festive rather than somber gathering.
 The Oaxaca area is well known for its many artisans who make everything from pottery, to elaborate weavings, and mezcal (tequila's cousin).
 The group can also take an optional visit to a couple of the the nearby communities to see the artisans at work.
 Additional Notes: The schedule for this tour is very flexible.
 It allows the CEO to make the best use of your time and is based on the events and activities of the day.
 The CEO will go over the schedule with you.
 Included Activities: Oaxaca Day of the Dead Celebrations Orientation Walk

-Explore the culinary delights of Oaxaca with a local host, who will take us to the local market, the chocolate grinding mills, and a tortilla making workshop.
-Continue on to a local family's kitchen and taste an array of local cuisine, learn traditional cooking methods, and discuss the food culture in Oaxaca.
+Explore the culinary delights of Oaxaca with a local host, who will take us to a nearby market, the chocolate grinding mills, and a tortilla making workshop.
+Continue on to a local family's kitchen and taste an array of Oaxacan cuisine, learn traditional cooking methods, and discuss the food culture in Oaxaca.
 There’s also free time to explore the city and its surroundings.
 Additional Notes: The schedule of this tour is very flexible allowing for the CEO to make the most of your time.
 The CEO will go over the schedule with you.
 Included Activities: Oaxaca Day of the Dead Celebrations Oaxaca Culinary Experience

 Continue exploring the culture, spirituality, and festivities of the famed Day of the Dead festival.
 Additional Notes: The schedule for this tour is very flexible.
 It allows your CEO to make the most of your time in Mexico.
 The schedule is based around the events of the day.
 The CEO will go over the schedule with you locally.
 Included Activities: Oaxaca Day of the Dead Celebrations

-Continue exploring the culture, spirituality, and festivities of the famed Day of the Dead festival.
+Continue exploring the culture, spirituality, and traditions of the famed Day of the Dead festival.
 Additional Notes: The schedule for this tour is very flexible.
 It allows for the CEO to make the most of your time in Mexico.
 The schedule is based around the events and activities of the day.
 The CEO will go over the schedule with you locally.
 Included Activities: Oaxaca Day of the Dead Celebrations

 Enjoy your last full day of the Day of the Dead festival.
 Additional Notes: The schedule of this tour is very flexible allowing for the CEO to make the best of our time based on events and activities on a day-by-day basis.
 The CEO will go over the schedule with you locally.
 Included Activities: Oaxaca Day of the Dead Celebrations